Budgeting in Project Management

 2. Use historical data to research similar projects and the costing involved.

 3. Estimate components based on project requirements, market research, and find cost-effective and efficient alternatives.

 4. Use market references to understand how competitors and seasoned companies manage budgetary control of their projects.

-5. Take advise of experts to curb down doubts and obtain opinions to improve decision making.
+5. Take the advice of experts to curb doubts and obtain opinions to improve decision-making.